aldeka/rustacean.net/README.md

 Send a pull request to add it to the `more-crabby-things` folder and add some HTML to append it to the end of the list of related works.

-(If we get too many, eventually we'll just store everything in `more-crabby things` and curate what appears in `index.html`.)
+(If we get too many, eventually we'll just store everything in `more-crabby-things` and curate what appears in `index.html`.)